-The kneecap plays a vital role in how the knee bends, and as a result, most motions that require moving the leg.
-If it or the tendon associated with it becomes injured, a person will experience difficulty walking, running, standing, or engaging in athletic activity.
-If dislocated, the kneecap can no longer slide along the thigh bone's grooves, and this can aggravate and damage cartilage on both the femur and the tibia.
+The kneecap plays a vital role in how the knee bends, in addition to most motions that require movement of the leg.
+If the patella or the tendon associated with it becomes injured, a person will experience difficulty walking, running, standing, or engaging in athletic activity.
+If dislocated, the kneecap can no longer slide along the thighbone’s grooves, which can aggravate and damage cartilage on both the femur and the tibia.

 Dislocation and other traumatic injuries are common among athletes and other people who are extremely physically active.
 Injuries tend to be more pronounced in high impact sports.
 For example, patella-related injuries are common in sports like football, mixed martial arts, and wrestling.